StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: Yes
-- Description: The number of recent successful Compaction task records to keep in the memory of the Leader FE node.
+- Description: The number of recent successful Compaction task records to keep in the memory of the Leader FE node in a shared-data cluster.
 You can view recent successful Compaction task records using the `SHOW PROC '/compactions'` command.
 Note that the Compaction history is stored in the FE process memory, and it will be lost if the FE process is restarted.
 - Introduced in: v3.1.0

 ##### lake_compaction_fail_history_size